matt17r/nw5k/README.md

 This is a Ruby on Rails app running on a VPS (currently Azure, thanks to free credits) and using PostgreSQL as the database.
 It is deployed using Capistrano.

-The app itself uses Tailwind CSS for styling, Hotwire (Turbo and Stimulus) for [very limited] interactivity and I18n to translate the application into Khmer and Mandarin (Chinese).
+The app itself uses Tailwind CSS for styling, Hotwire (Turbo and Stimulus) for [very limited] interactivity, and I18n to translate the application into Khmer and Mandarin (Chinese).

 Currently there is no test suite.
 I'm not proud of that but it is what it is.
 If/when I do add tests they will use Minitest.